VisTrails/VisTrails/doc/usersguide/cltools.rst

    Figure 1.1 - CLTools Wizard main window

-Arguments can represent either  input ports, output ports, or constant strings.
-Ports can  handle  different types  such  as boolean  flags, strings, or files.
+Arguments can represent either  input ports, output ports, both, or constant strings.
+Ports can  handle  different types  such  as boolean  flags, strings, integers, floats, or files.
 Lists of  strings and files are also possible.
 Each argument can have a flag before it such as ``-f`` or a prefix such as ``--file=``.

+A file ending can be specified for files that are used as outputs using **file suffix**.

 You can view and import flags from man and help pages (See :ref:`Figure 1.2
 <fig-cltools-import>`).